ava-labs/hypersdk/docs/tutorials/morpheusvm/intro.md

 This will give us a few warnings for `smath`, `tconsts`, and two errors that we have not defined yet.
-Let's go ahead and import the AvalancheGo safe math package and define those two errors at the top of the file.
+Let's go ahead and import the AvalancheGo safe math package and define those two errors in another file.

 First, let's add the math package from AvalancheGo to our imports: